 - $17,485 per capita

 - FDI Inflow:

-In 2012, President Gurbanguly Berdymukhammedov was reelected to a second five-year term with 97 percent of the vote in elections that international observers regarded as flawed.
-The presidency tightly controls the judiciary, the legislature, the economy, social services, and the mass media.
-Berdymukhammedov’s policies are somewhat more open to the world than those of his predecessor, President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
-Turkmenistan has intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest natural gas reserves.
+Turkmenistan became a Soviet republic in 1924 and gained independence in 1991.
+In February 2017, President Gurbanguly Berdymukhammedov won a third five-year term with 97 percent of the vote in elections that international observers regarded as flawed.
+The president tightly controls the judiciary, the legislature, the economy, social services, and the mass media.
+His policies are somewhat more open to the world than those of his predecessor, the late President-for-Life Saparmurad Niyazov, but the government still tends toward isolationism.
+Turkmenistan has intensive agriculture in irrigated oases, sizable oil resources, and the world’s sixth-largest reserves of natural gas.
 Berdymukhammedov has encouraged some foreign investment in the energy sector, especially from Russia, China, and Iran.
-Like those of other Central Asian republics, Turkmenistan’s economy has been negatively affected by the economic slowdown in Russia.

 The personal income tax rate is a flat 10 percent, and the corporate tax rate is 8 percent.
-Other taxes include a value-added tax and a property tax.
-The tax burden equals 17.4 percent of total domestic income.
-Government spending equals 18.1 percent of total domestic output.
-Budget surpluses have been recorded, and public debt remains below 20 percent of GDP.
-Revenue from gas exports to China has sustained government spending.
+Other taxes include value-added and property taxes.
+The overall tax burden equals 15.6 percent of total domestic income.
+Over the past three years, government spending has amounted to 16.1 percent of total output (GDP), and budget deficits have averaged 0.4 percent of GDP.
+Public debt is equivalent to 23.9 percent of GDP.

 An opaque regulatory framework hinders business freedom.
 In 2016 and 2017, officials or their agents seized many private companies, jailed their owners under vague security-related legal pretexts, and then reopened the businesses under new ownership.
 The public sector accounts for 70 percent to 80 percent of employment.
 The president says he wants to end the long-standing practice of providing free gas, electricity, and water to citizens.